 The long-term expected rate of return on OPEB plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return are developed.
 Best estimates of the real rates of return for each major asset class are included in the OPEB plan's target asset allocation.

-The information above is based on geometric means and does not reflect additional returns through investment selection, asset allocation and rebalancing.
-An expected rate of return of 7.00% was used.
+The information above is based on arithmetic means.
+The investment return assumption was selected using the long term asset allocation shown above.
+An expected rate of return of 6.75% was used.

 Amortization of Unfunded Liability